 The 5-Minute Daily Spelling Routine That Sticks

-When I cut sessions down to five minutes, the words started staying.
-The longer sessions hadn't been doing nothing.
-They'd been doing the wrong thing.
+Cut the same session to five minutes done a different way, and the words start staying.
+The longer sessions weren't doing nothing.
+They were doing the wrong thing.

 Here's the routine that actually works, and the reason it works.